filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/verified-registry-actor/index.md

 - `struct` RemoveExpiredClaimsParams
   - `uint64` Provider - the provider address.
-  - `unit64[]` ClaimIDs - A list of Claim IDs with expired term.
+  - `unit64[]` ClaimIDs - A list of Claim IDs with an expired term.
 If no claims are specified, all eligible claims will be removed.

 Results: